Nicotine: Acute effects on CNS

+Long-term effects on CNS

+Chronic exposure to nicotine induces several molecular changes in neuronal systems, particularly within the mesolimbic dopamine pathway and associated circuits.
+These adaptations include desensitization and upregulation of nAChRs and downregulation of related enzymes (e.g. class I and II histone deacetylases in the striatum), alterations in transcription factors, and modifications to dopamine synthesis and release.

+Nicotine binds to presynaptic and postsynaptic nAChRs, leading to initial activation followed by desensitization—a conformational shift rendering receptors temporarily unresponsive.
+Chronic nicotine exposure promotes upregulation of nAChRs in brain regions like the ventral tegmental area and striatum, with increased receptor density observed within 1–7 days and peaking after 10–14 days in rodent models.
+Human imaging studies show this upregulation is temporary and returns to baseline levels in nonsmokers by approximately 21 days after smoking cessation but full recovery taking 6-12 weeks.

+Chronic nicotine use also leads to accumulation of the transcription factor ΔFosB in dopamine D1-type medium spiny neurons of the nucleus accumbens, a process implicated in sustained reward pathway modifications.
+This elevation is longer-lasting and persists "for weeks and months even when substance use has ceased."

+Additionally, positron emission tomography (PET) studies indicate reduced presynaptic dopamine synthesis capacity in the striatum of chronic smokers, as measured by 18F-DOPA uptake.
+This deficit, approximately 15–20% lower than in nonsmokers, normalizes after about 3 months of abstinence.

+A 2016 study found that nicotine exposure creates long-lasting malleable circuits 7 months after the initial exposure to nicotine and 6 months after stopping its administration.
+Other studies suggest broader neuronal recovery, such as normalization of dopamine transporter (DAT) levels in reward centers, may extend up to 12–14 months in some cases of substance dependence affecting dopamine levels, though specific data for nicotine are limited.

 Sympathetic nervous system

 Nicotine also activates the sympathetic nervous system, acting via splanchnic nerves to the adrenal medulla, stimulating the release of epinephrine.
 Acetylcholine released by preganglionic sympathetic fibers of these nerves acts on nicotinic acetylcholine receptors, causing the release of epinephrine (and norepinephrine) into the bloodstream.

 Adrenal medulla

 By binding to ganglion type nicotinic receptors in the adrenal medulla, nicotine increases flow of adrenaline (epinephrine), a stimulating hormone and neurotransmitter.
 By binding to the receptors, it causes cell depolarization and an influx of calcium through voltage-gated calcium channels.
 Calcium triggers the exocytosis of chromaffin granules and thus the release of epinephrine (and norepinephrine) into the bloodstream.
 The release of epinephrine (adrenaline) causes an increase in heart rate, blood pressure and respiration, as well as higher blood glucose levels.